 I only wash my curly hair twice a week.
 As you will see below, I wash my hair with three different washing products, I follow this washing schedule.
 It may sound complicated but it’s really not.
 Whenever I use any shampoo, I will saturate the hair from the nape of my neck to my hair ends with a conditioner so that the shampoo doesn’t dry out my hair, especially the ends.

 Untangle with a brush

-I dry detangle my hair. because I go 3-4 days without washing my hair all that product can lead to tangles and whatnot.
+I dry detangle my hair with a brush like this. because I go 3-4 days without washing my hair all that product can lead to tangles and whatnot.
 I tried detangling in the shower once and so much of my hair fell out that I vowed never to do that ever again!
 It may work for some people but my hair already falls out easily (thank you anxiety) so I avoid wet detangling and only do dry detangling because less hair falls out.

 Co-wash – As I Am Coconut Cowash